-Contact your manager, Compliance, the Corporate Responsibility Officer, or the Ombudsperson if you have any questions regarding what might constitute a conflict of interest, or if you seek to report any activity, transaction, or relationship that may constitute a conflict of interest.
+Contact your manager or Compliance if you have any questions regarding what might constitute a conflict of interest or if you seek to report any activity, transaction, or relationship that may constitute a conflict of interest.
+Contact Conduct Risk Management, the Corporate Responsibility Officer, or the Ombudsperson in the event you want to report concerns about misconduct.